nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 !!! info
     Want to limit the log output even further?
 Use the `--tail <#>` command line argument in conjunction with `-f`.

-So for example, our plugin is named `nautobot-device-onboarding`, the command would most likely be `docker logs nautobot_device_onboarding_nautobot_1 -f`.
+So for example, our app is named `nautobot-device-onboarding`, the command would most likely be `docker logs nautobot_device_onboarding_nautobot_1 -f`.
 You can find the name of all running containers via `docker ps`.

 If you want to view the logs specific to the worker container, simply use the name of that container instead.